Wilfred/elisp-refs/README.md

 ## Limitations

-refs.el understands elisp special forms, and a few common macros.
+elisp-refs.el understands elisp special forms, and a few common macros.
 However, it **cannot understand arbitrary macros**.

-Therefore refs.el will assume that `(other-macro (foo bar))` is a function call to `foo`.
-If this is incorrect, you may wish to use the command `refs-symbol` to find all references to the `foo` symbol.
+Therefore elisp-refs.el will assume that `(other-macro (foo bar))` is a function call to `foo`.
+If this is incorrect, you may wish to use the command `elisp-refs-symbol` to find all references to the `foo` symbol.

-If `other-macro` is a common macro, please consider submitting a patch to `refs--function-p` to make refs.el smarter.
+If `other-macro` is a common macro, please consider submitting a patch to `elisp-refs--function-p` to make elisp-refs.el smarter.

-refs.el also **does not support** indirect calls.
+elisp-refs.el also **does not support** indirect calls.

 ``` emacs-lisp
 ;; Since we do a simple syntax walk, this isn't treated as a